 My Grandma, my mother’s mom, was an amazing gardener.
 Some of my fondest memories are of her garden or me stopping by and finding her digging in her garden with a big floppy sun hat.
 I can still smell and feel her garden when I think about it.
 So many gorgeous flowers and neat little surprises tucked here and there.

-Surprises that people who “hate” gardening would never notice or appreciate, sadly.
-My heart aches for them.
 Picking fresh vegetables out of her garden and eating them right on the spot and snacking on raspberries off of her bushes was a true treat.

 I was never ever told “no” if I wanted to pick something or discouraged from digging or poking around.
 And to this day, I have never been able to find a plum or apricot that tasted like the ones on her trees.
 Just being in her garden was a pure blessing in itself.

 The house we’re in now doesn’t have a lot of ideal gardening space.
-Tony wanted low maintenance “flower” beds that are full of rock, so I’ve had to improvise with raised bed containers for my vegetables and herbs.
+My husband wanted low maintenance “flower” beds that are full of rock, so I’ve had to improvise with raised bed containers for my vegetables and herbs.
 The downside is that I can’t plant as much as I’d like, but the upside is that with it all contained, there will be less weeding, if any.

 For the last couple of days I’ve been planting things here and there.